Gonorrhea Home Test Kit

 What is gonorrhea?

-- The name gonorrhea comes from the Dutch word for “drop”.
+- The name 'gonorrhea' comes from the Dutch word for 'drop'

-Purulent discharge or spotting
+Purulent discharge or unusual bleeding

-Fever and pain in the abdomen
+Fever and abdominal pain

 Pain during urination or bowel movements

-Very high risk of infection
+Very high risk:

-- Unprotected anal, oral or vaginal intercourse
+- Unprotected anal, oral, or vaginal sex

-- Use of shared sex toys
+- Sharing sex toys

-Infection extremely unlikely
+Infection extremely unlikely:

-- Sauna
+- Saunas

-- People with an active and diverse sex life
+- People with active, diverse sex lives

-- Sex workers
+- Sex workers and their clients

-- People who have a chlamydia infection
+- People with chlamydia infections

 When should I get tested for gonorrhea?